lvash/Ecological_Genomics/Online_Notebook.md

 ### The power and promise of RNA-seq in ecology and evolution

 #### Glossary terms:
-read/sequencing depth:
-biological replication: multiple libraries representing biologically distinct samples from each condition
-read coverage:
-effect size:
-noise:
+**Sequence coverage:** describes the average number of reads that align to, or "cover," known reference bases.
+**Read depth:** the total number of bases sequenced and aligned at a given reference base position **Statistical noise:** unexplained variation/randomness in a sample
-statistical power: reflects ability to distinguish true differential expression due to treatment effect from background noise
+**Statistical power:** probability that it will reject a false null hypothesis; reflects ability to distinguish true differential expression due to treatment effect from background noise
+bio rep: individals from same trt; technical: same sample
+effect size: effect size as the contribution of the SNP to genetic variance of the trait (standard deviations from mean)

 #### Outline:
-Background:
+##### RNA-seq Background:
-+ RNA-seq enables examination of expression differences underlying interindividual and interpopulation variation
++ **Enables examination of expression differences** underlying **interindividual and interpopulation variation**
 	+ Disease resistance
 	+ Mating behavior
 	+ Adaptive significance in changing environments
-+ Key technology for using integrative biology to understand molecular mechanisms of phenotypic/behavioral plasticity
++ Key technology for using integrative biology to understand **molecular mechanisms of phenotypic/behavioral plasticity**
-+ Limitations: reference genome quality; gene annotation availability; expense of per sample library prep
++ **Limitations:** reference genome quality; gene annotation availability; expense of per sample library prep

-+ Biological replication
-	+ Requiring independent library preparations
+##### Issues
++ RNA-seq studies still **underutilize biological replication** (diff individuals in a trt)
+	+ Defined in paper as **'requiring independent library preparations'**/multiple libraries representing biologically distinct samples from each condition
-	+ Pooling multiple independent samples saves costs but only provides average of the expression states across samples (not true biological replication)
+	+ **Pooling multiple independent samples** saves costs but only provides **average of the expression states across samples (not true biological replication)**

-Issues
-+ RNA-seq studies still underutilize biological replication
-	+ 23/158 studies, 15%, used more than 3 biological replicates
+	+ **23/158 studies, 15%, used more than 3 biological replicates**
-	+ Many derive broad biological conclusions from data with little/no biological replication
+	+ Many **derive broad biological conclusions from data with little/no biological replication**
-+ Study designs prioritize sequencing depth over replication, so fail to capitalize on the power of RNA-seq technology for DE inference
++ Study designs **prioritize sequencing depth over replication**, so fail to capitalize on the power of RNA-seq technology for DE inference
-+ Wide dynamic range makes RNA-seq data potentially very noisy
++ Wide dynamic range makes **RNA-seq data potentially very noisy**
 	+ Poisson counting error - uncertainty inherent in any count-based measurement
 	+ Non-Poisson technical variance (ex: sample collection, storage, processing, RNA quality, flow cell and lane effects during Illumina sequencing)
 	+ Biological variance - natural variation in gene expression measurements due to environmental or genetic differences (represents greatest source of within-group variance)

+##### R exercise: Visualize influence of replicates on power of an experiment
-+ Power equation in RNA-seq influenced by sample size, depth, choice of Type 1 error rate, expression landscape, bio/tech variation
++ Power equation in RNA-seq influenced by sample size, depth, choice of Type 1 error rate (falsely rejecting true null hypothesis; alpha), expression landscape, bio/tech variation
 	+ Inherent power bias in RNA-seq towards longer transcripts and transcripts with higher expression (see Activity)
 	+ Acceptable power >80%
+	+ effect size measured in fold change (Control gene with 10 reads vs DE gene 20 reads; fold change of 2)
+	+ R code; depth; **n (replicates); cv (biological coefficient of variation);** effect (effect size in fold change); **alpha (false positive rate)**
++ Conclusions: Large effect size and/or low biological variance -> higher power
++ Why lower power with low effect size?
+Difficulty differentiating true expression differences from background noise

-Rules of thumb:
+##### General Rules of thumb:
-1. Sequence more replicates rather than increasing read depth (improved estimation of bio variance)
+1. Sequence **more replicates rather than increasing read depth** (improved estimation of bio variance)
-2. Sequence each sample to a depth that ensures the majority of transcripts are covered by >10 reads (minimizing sampling noise bias and Poisson counting error plateaus; ~10-20M mapped reads/sample is sufficient)
+2. Sequence each sample to a **depth** that ensures the majority of transcripts are covered by **>10 reads** (minimizing sampling noise bias and Poisson counting error plateaus; **~10-20M mapped reads/sample** is sufficient)
-3. Sequence at least 3 biological replicates per condition, more when biological variance is high and/or when the research question inclues small expression differences
+3. Sequence at least **3 biological replicates per condition**, more when biological variance is high and/or when the research question inclues small expression differences
-4. Conduct a pilot sequencing experiment (What is best/powerful experiment I can afford?
+4. Conduct a **pilot sequencing experiment** (What is best/powerful experiment I can afford?
 What is smallest fold change I can reliably detect?)
 Use tools!

 There are a few software tools that can evaluate statistical power and calculate appropriate sample sizes and depths for DE experiments
 Take into account research question (exceptions):
 + Rare transcripts
 + Subtle fold changes
 + Isoform-level analysis
 + De novo transcriptome assembly required

-### Interactive ideas:
-Replication comparison in R?

 ------ <div id='id-section13'/>
 ###Page 13: